Jamoxidase/Chameleon/README.md

 import chameleontools.StealthParser # Stealth output parser
 ```

+Visit each submodule's folder for detailed README documentation.

 ## Contributing

 Chameleon was created for the 2023 iGEM competition and will not be maintained on this repository after the conclusion of this year's iGEM cycle.

-The project may be maintained [here](https://google.com) in the future.
-Chameleon is licenced under the [license] so you are free to modify and distribute any code found.
-Feel free to use any and all code provided by the module to create a pipeline tailored to any specific use case.
+This software is published under the MIT license.
+Feel free to use any and all code provided by the project in any way and for any purpose.

 ## Authors and acknowledgment
-Stealth was written by David L. Bernick, UC Santa Cruz who advised the development of the software pipeline built around Stealth
+Stealth was written by our PI David L. Bernick at UC Santa Cruz who advised the development of the `pstealth` pipeline (contact: dbernick@soe.ucsc.edu)
-(contact: dbernick@soe.ucsc.edu)

-Chameleon and the `chameleontools` package was written by
+Chameleon was written and contributed to by
 * Tyler Gaw (contact: tagaw@ucsc.edu)
+* Allison Jaballas (contact: acjaball@ucsc.edu)
 * James Larbaleister (contact: jlarbale@ucsc.edu)

-Special thanks to Reto Stamm (contact: rstamm@ucsc.edu | [github](https://github.com/retospect)) for guidance in developing and publishing a packge to the Python Package Index (PyPI)
+Special thanks to Reto Stamm (contact: rstamm@ucsc.edu | [github](https://github.com/retospect)) for guidance in developing and publishing a packge to the Python Package Index